cryptpad/documentation/www/en/_sources/how_to_contribute.rst.txt

 To translate CryptPad itself please see the `Translation guide <https://github.com/xwiki-labs/cryptpad/blob/master/customize.dist/translations/README.md>`__.

-To translate this documentation please `get in touch with the development team <https://cryptpad.fr/contact.html>`__.
+To translate this documentation please visit the project on `Weblate <https://weblate.cryptpad.fr/projects/user-guide/>`__.
+To start translating a new language, please `get in touch with the development team <https://cryptpad.fr/contact.html>`__.

 .. _contribute_code: